dropoff-co/com.dropoff.service.brawndo.client.js/go_README.md

 		Details     *CreateOrderDetails
 		Origin      *CreateOrderAddress
 		Destination *CreateOrderAddress
+		CompanyId   string
 	}

 ---
 * **Details** - contains data specific to the order
 * **Origin** -  contains data specific to the origin (pickup location) of the order
 * **Destination** - contains data specific to the destination (dropoff location) of the order
+* **CompanyId** - if you are using brawndo as an enterprise client that manages other dropoff clients you can specify the managed client id who you would like to create an order for.
+This is optional and only works for enterprise clients.
 ---

 #### Origin and Destination data.